-Our DSL team includes a member/s of our senior leadership team.
-We also have Deputy DSLs (DDSL) within our staffing group.
+Our DSL team includes members of our Senior Leadership Team.
+We also have two Deputy DSLs (DDSL) within our staffing group.
 Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.

-The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.

-- Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Please specify any particular information you feel necessary here or refer to any additional information held in school that outlines this.
-It may be helpful to note that DSLs can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via Head@georgestreet.herts.sch.uk (this is not accessed 24/7) - When the DSL is absent, please contact school's Deputy DSL(s) Nickie Phillips (does not work Tuesdays and only works term time) - If the school's DSL and deputies are not available or cannot be reached, please contact the school's main office 01442 255638 - During school holidays, the Lead DSL will regularly check emails.
+- The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Jacqui Walton-Jones, DSL can work outside of these hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary by email (herts.sch.uk) or via a mobile number which all staff have access to. - When the DSL is absent, please contact school's Deputy DSL(s)